 Under the Code, we will be a passive foreign investment company, or PFIC, for any taxable year in which (1) 75% or more of our gross income consists of passive income or (2) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
 For purposes of these tests, passive income generally includes dividends, interest, gains from the sale or exchange of investment property and certain rents and royalties.
 In addition, for purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another non-U.S. corporation is treated as if it held its proportionate share of the assets and received directly its proportionate share of the income of such other non-U.S. corporation.
-If we are a PFIC for any taxable year during which a U.S. Holder (as defined below under "Material income tax considerations-Material U.S. federal income tax considerations for U.S. holders") holds our ADSs, the U.S. Holder may be subject to adverse tax consequences regardless of whether we continue to qualify as a PFIC, including ineligibility for any preferred tax rates on capital gains or on actual or deemed dividends, interest charges on certain taxes treated as deferred, and additional reporting requirements under U.S. federal income tax laws and regulations.
+If we are a PFIC for any taxable year during which a U.S. Holder (as defined below in Item 10.E, "Taxation-Material U.S. federal income tax considerations for U.S. Holders") holds our ADSs, the U.S. Holder may be subject to adverse tax consequences regardless of whether we continue to qualify as a PFIC, including ineligibility for any preferred tax rates on capital gains or on actual or deemed dividends, interest charges on certain taxes treated as deferred, and additional reporting requirements under U.S. federal income tax laws and regulations.

-Based on our current estimates of the composition of our income and valuation of our assets, including goodwill, we believe that we may be treated as a PFIC for our taxable year ending June 30, 2020.
-Based on our operating history and the projected composition of our income and valuation of our assets, including goodwill, we may also be treated as a PFIC for our taxable year ending June 30, 2021.
-In addition, the FractalDx spin-off may cause us to incur additional passive income (based in part on the fair market value of the Verici Dx shares distributed to our shareholders) which could make it more likely that we are treated as a PFIC.
-However, no assurances regarding our PFIC status can be provided for any past, current or future taxable years.
+Based on our analysis of our income, assets, activities and market capitalization for our taxable year ended June 30, 2021, we believe that we were classified as a PFIC for the taxable year ended June 30, 2021.
+U.S. Holders should consult with their tax advisors regarding the implications of owning stock in a PFIC.
 The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC testing purposes may be determined in part by reference to the market price of our ordinary shares or ADSs from time to time, which may fluctuate considerably.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
-The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering, including the global offering.
-Accordingly, in its legal opinion issued in connection with the global offering, our U.S. counsel expresses no opinion with respect to our PFIC status in the taxable year ended June 30, 2020, and also expresses no opinion with regard to our expectations regarding our PFIC status.
+The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering.
+We cannot provide any assurances regarding our PFIC status.
+Because of the uncertainties involved in establishing our PFIC status, our U.S. tax counsel expresses no opinion regarding our PFIC status.

 If we are a PFIC, U.S. holders of our ADSs would be subject to adverse U.S. federal income tax consequences, such as ineligibility for any preferred tax rates on capital gains or on actual or deemed dividends, interest charges on certain taxes treated as deferred, and additional reporting requirements under U.S. federal income tax laws and regulations.
-For further discussion of the PFIC rules and the adverse U.S. federal income tax consequences in the event we are classified as a PFIC, see the section titled "Material income tax considerations-Material U.S. Federal income tax considerations for U.S. holders" in this prospectus.
+For further discussion of the PFIC rules and the adverse U.S. federal income tax consequences in the event we are classified as a PFIC, see Item 10.E, "Taxation-Material U.S. federal income tax considerations for U.S. Holders" in this annual report.